andrewvunguyen/myprofile/README.md

 ![image](https://user-images.githubusercontent.com/51509063/59553268-0fa8ba00-8fd6-11e9-9282-3ce7d4f8be8c.png)

 ##### What do the results of the Myers Briggs test mean for me?
+The Myers Briggs test indicated that I am an INTJ (Introverted-Intuitive-Thinking-Judging).
+This means that I am an introvert (I), and energize by spending quiet time alone, I tend to be more reserved and thoughtful.
+The way I process information is intuitively (N) and will focus more on theories, patterns, and explanations.
+I may also be more concerned with the future than the present.
+Being a thinker (T), I make decisions with my head and are interested in finding the most logistical and reasonable choice.
+Lastly, being a judger (J), I appreciate structure and order, and like things to be planned ahead.

 ##### How do I think these results may influence my behaviour in a team?
+In a team, I think that being an INTJ would make me a good addition to a group.
+I am analytical and logical but do not like unpredictability.
+As a result, I would suggest everyone has set roles and responsibilities, and will frequently keep up to date on how the group is progressing.

 ##### How should I take this into account when forming a team?
+When forming a team, I should, if possible, seek like-minded individuals.
+If they are happy to break the workload into parts and work individually, discussing progress throughout the stages and sharing the work in the final stages to be approved of together, that is perhaps the best scenario.

 ### Learning Style Test
 ![image](https://user-images.githubusercontent.com/51509063/59553321-b5f4bf80-8fd6-11e9-96b7-12e59a4e9f71.png)